Kamal Qureshi: Life

 Born in Rawalpindi, Pakistan, he moved with his parents to Copenhagen, Denmark at the age of four.

-After attending Tårnby High School Qureshi studied medicine at the University of Copenhagen, graduating as a medical doctor in 2000.
+After attending Tårnby High School, Qureshi studied medicine at the University of Copenhagen, graduating as a medical doctor in 2000.

 Qureshi is a member of the Socialist People's Party and has been a member of the Danish parliament, the Folketing, from 2001 to 2011.

-Kamal Qureshi was his party’s spokesperson on health and minority issues.

-Kamal Qureshi is, furthermore, a party representative in the OSCE (Organization for Security and Cooperation in Europe).
+Qureshi was his party’s spokesperson on health and minority issues.
+Qureshi is a party representative in the OSCE (Organization for Security and Cooperation in Europe).

-He has contributed to various publications on multiculturalism and equal rights and is an active participant in the public debate in Denmark as well as a popular lecturer.
+Qureshi has contributed to various publications on multiculturalism and equal rights and is an active participant in the public debate in Denmark as well as a popular lecturer.

-Throughout the years Kamal Qureshi has participated in humanitarian work, and been involved in association work.
+Throughout the years Qureshi has participated in humanitarian work, and been involved in association work.
 Among other things, he has been with a humanitarian organisation “Folkekirkens Nødhjælp” in Iraq, working as a doctor, during the war.

-He started the campaign “Room for diversity”, in 2004, as a protest against the Danish government’s view of humanity.
+He started the campaign “Room for diversity” in 2004, as a protest against the Danish government’s view of humanity.

-Two times, the national association for homosexuals, has given him the title: politician of the year, because of his many legislative proposals and happenings on the subject.
+Twice, the national association for homosexuals has given him the title: politician of the year, because of his many legislative proposals and happenings on the subject.

 Qureshi has been involved in a controversy regarding alleged fraud by illegal subletting of his apartment in Copenhagen.
 In the end the police did not find that any charges could be made.

 In 2008 a newspaper wrote, that Qureshi in his student days, on one occasion had cheated on an exam by submitting another student's paper in his own name.

 As a result of these public debates, the Socialist People's Party temporarily relieved Qureshi of all responsibilities in Parliament in 2008.

 Qureshi is no longer a member of the parliament, though still is the Socialist Party’s spokesman on human rights and minority issues.